NREL/SOEP-QSS/README.md

 The purpose of the NextGen branch is to show approximately how the code will look when this advanced support becomes available and to simplify migration at that time.
 Using placeholder calls to current the FMI API enables this NextGen branch code to compile and run.

-## FMU-QSS

-An FMU-QSS is an FMU that wraps an FMU for Model Exchange (FMU-ME) and only exposes inputs and outputs (including FMU-ME integrated state variables) using "SmoothToken" objects that contain values and necessary derivatives.

 ## Implementation

 ### Code Structure

 The source code is in `src/QSS` so that with include search paths set to `src` the includes can be of the form `#include <QSS/...>`.

-The test code is in `tst/QSS` and the unit tests are in `unit`.
+The test code is in `tst/QSS` and the unit tests are in `tst/QSS/unit`.

-### Numeric Differentiation
+### Numerical Differentiation

 Second order and higher derivatives are needed for QSS2+ methods.
-For FMUs we currently must use some numeric differentiation:
+For FMUs we currently must use some numerical differentiation:
 * Continuous state variable second derivatives are obtained using FMU directional derivative calls and third derivatives are computed numerically in the default QSS solvers.
 Alternative "n" solvers (such as nQSS2) that use numerical second and third derivatives may be useful for denser dependency models for which the current directional derivative overhead is high.
 * Zero-crossing and (non-state) real-valued variable first derivatives are obtained using FMU directional derivative calls and second and third derivatives are computed numerically.

-At variable initialization and other simultaneous requantization or zero-crossing handler events, the numeric differentiation currently required for QSS3 solvers has a variable processing sequence dependency problem: the derivative evaluations at time step offsets used to compute the numeric derivatives can depend on QSS trajectory coefficients being computed in other variables being updated, so the results can depend on the sequence with which variables are processed.
+At variable initialization and other simultaneous requantization or zero-crossing handler events, the numerical differentiation currently required for QSS3 solvers has a variable processing sequence dependency problem: the derivative evaluations at time step offsets used to compute the numeric derivatives can depend on QSS trajectory coefficients being computed in other variables being updated, so the results can depend on the sequence with which variables are processed.
 Deferring variable trajectory updates until after all such computations can eliminate this sequence dependency but was found to significantly hurt solution accuracy and performance.
 To avoid these issues, QSS is best implemented with non-numeric higher derivatives: automatic differentiation support is being considered for future OCT releases.

 ### Numeric Bulletproofing